mainsail-crew/MainsailOS/README.md

 If you want or need to build locally please visit [CustomPiOS](https://github.com/guysoft/CustomPiOS). \
 Especially ["Build a Distro From within Raspbian / Debian / Ubuntu / CustomPiOS Distros"](https://github.com/guysoft/CustomPiOS#build-a-distro-from-within-raspbian--debian--ubuntu--custompios-distros)

-## HUGE THANK YOU to the Sponsors

-- Dnoell